Bilen-wrk/weekseven/README.md

-# Connectiong: implements a site that will allow users to post what ever is on their minds.
+# Connection: implements a site that will allow users to post what ever is on their minds.
 <br>
 It allows users register, login and post.
 Users can see what others have posted, while admin can delete message or user.
 <br>